Chapter 6 - The Graduate Program of Study

 - Be accessible within a reasonable schedule for discussions with the student.

-- Accept a student only if he or she has sufficient time to direct the student’s program and can reasonably expect to have available facilities and sufficient funding to support the student to the completion of the degree.
+- Accept a student only if they have sufficient time to direct the student’s program and can reasonably expect to have available facilities and sufficient funding to support the student to the completion of the degree.

 - Write letters of recommendation for the student and aid with job or position placement as appropriate.